Skip to main content

 • €200M+Tracked sales

 Most beauty brands we inherit are running the same creative from last quarter.
 Some from last season.
-CTR has decayed silently, Smart Bidding has dialled back impressions on the stale asset groups, and the brand is spending €40K a month wondering why ROAS dropped from 3.8x to 2.4x without any visible reason.
+CTR has decayed silently and Smart Bidding has dialled back impressions on the stale asset groups.
+The brand is spending €40K a month, wondering why ROAS dropped from 3.8x to 2.4x, with no visible reason why.

 The reason is always the same: the feed and the creative stopped moving.